Sorry, you need to enable JavaScript to visit this website.

 TECHNOLOGY

-• The device consists of a patch with optical fiber integrating FBGs as sensors, allowing to measure the distribution of pressures in different areas, without hindering the patient's movements.
+• The device consists of a patch with optical fibers integrating FBGs as sensors, allowing to measure the distribution of pressures in different areas, without hindering the patient's movements.
+Bragg Gratings enable precise estimation of pressures and shears.
+A software has been developped to visualize the pressure distribution in real time.

 COMPETITIVE ADVANTAGES

-• A connected, robust, non-invasive, small, easy-to-use device, allowing it to be positioned without disturbing the use of prostheses.
+• A connected, robust, non-invasive, flexible, small, easy-to-use device, allowing it to be positioned without disturbing the use of prostheses.

 • A device adaptable to different parts of the body, patient populations and pathologies.